Andrew Hamlin 11 a.m., Dec. 26

 Her late 2010 album Make Believe on Raincoat Records came with an accompanying coloring book, and was released at the bandcamp website on a Name Your Own Price basis.
 She played fourteen instruments on the album, including the folk harp and the marimba, and composed all of the parts for her cellist and violinist.
 Make Believe was nominated Best Pop Album at the 2011 San Diego Music Awards.

-She was named Best Singer-Songwriter at the 2013 San Diego Music Awards, which named Sleeping Bear as Best Pop Album in 2014.
+She was cited Best Singer-Songwriter at the 2013 San Diego Music Awards, which named Sleeping Bear as Best Pop Album in 2014.